 Athlete’s foot is the most commonly occurring fungal infection, and there’s no doubt that it can be a very frustrating fungus.
 If you’re tired of the itching and burning, reach out to a foot care expert to resolve athlete’s foot for good.
-Foot and Ankle Specialists has two convenient locations in Santa Fe and Las Vegas, New Mexico, so make your appointment online or by phone for athlete’s foot help now.
+Foot and Ankle Specialists has convenient locations in Las Vegas, Taos, Gallup, Santa Fe, and Albuquerque, New Mexico, so make your appointment online or by phone for athlete’s foot help now.

 Athlete's foot is a fungal infection.
 Although you can develop a fungal infection anywhere on your body, athlete's foot is only on your feet.
 Because locker rooms, swimming pools, and shower rooms tend to harbor a lot of fungi, athletes tend to suffer this condition frequently, and that's how it was named.